ivodimitrov/rest-api-ruby-framework/README.md

   responses are stored in this area.
 The idea is similar to the API area in that one class is responsible for one payload that may be called multiple times.
 Again, this means if the payload changes it requires a single change to propagate through the framework.
-- `gemfile` / `Rakefile` manages the running of framework and it’s dependencies
+- `gemfile` / `Rakefile` manages the running of framework and it’s dependencies.
+- `steps` - Preconditions and/or multi-action test steps.

 ## Tests